Frequently asked questions

 Call Home is powered by Twilio, which allows 3G to landline calls.
 We chose Twilio because they're an industry-standard mature product, have good documentation, and do all the things we need (e.g. browser to landline calling, SMS delivery, phone number verification).
 This makes it super easy for us to iterate the service to best fit our users' needs.

 Supported by Twillio.org, Call Home gets a heavily discounted rate, which means that the overall calling costs are 40-55% than standard calling rates, among the lowest in the market.

 How will Call Home sustain itself for the long-term?

 Call Home started as a passion project between four friends who wanted to do something for our migrant worker brothers during the COVID-19 period.
 We hope to build a community of recurring givers who will continue to support our migrant workers on Call Home.
 Give.asia will also provide development support to maintain the service and build new features to help migrant workers stay connected to their loved ones back home.

 Currently, we support migrant workers with a valid Singapore number.
 Bangladesh, where the majority of our migrant workers’ families reside, is currently the only country which calls can be made to.
 We are looking to support more countries if demand increases.

 What will the funds be used for?

-98.5% of donations will go to fund the calling costs for migrant workers.
-The remaining 1.5% goes to Give.asia to cover credit card admin processing fees.
+Over 90% of donations will go to fund the calling costs for migrant workers.
+About 1.5% goes to Give.asia to cover credit card admin processing fees.